amandaguthrie/template-pnpm-typescript-monorepo/README.md

 **`release.yml`**
 > [!CAUTION]
-> - Requires an NPM auth token to be set as `NPM_TOKEN` in repository secrets to publish to NPM.
+> - Requires [trusted publishing](https://docs.npmjs.com/trusted-publishers) to be set up on npmjs to publish packages.
 > - Requires a GitHub personal access token to be set in repository secrets as `GH_PAT` to automate changeset pull
     requests.